mainmatter/mainmatter.com/src/workshops/hands-on-ember.md

       properties and mixins.
 In this stage, we cover those concepts in-depth as well as explore approaches for migrating to native classes.
 leads:
-  - name: Ricardo Mendes
+  - name: Gabor Babicz
     title:
-      Senior Frontend Engineer, Ember Framework and Learning Core teams member
+      Senior Frontend Engineer
-    handle: locks
+    handle: zeppelin
-    image: /assets/images/authors/locks.jpg
+    image: /assets/images/authors/zeppelin.jpg
     bio: >
-      Ricardo is a long time Ember core team member and one of the main people responsible for Ember's documentation.
-He is passionate about teaching and has worked with teams around the world to deepen and extend their knowledge about the framework.
+      Gabor is a very early Ember user since its pre-1.0 years, successfully completing several projects and helping teams with their applications, teaching them best practices relevant to either the latest or classic versions of Ember.
   - name: Marco Otte-Witte
     title: Founder and Managing Director at Mainmatter
     handle: marcoow